twuky/null0/README.md

 ## todo

 - basic web API prototype & tooling for live-reloading
-- same in native runtime (using raylib)
+- same in native runtime (using raylib) Not sure what to use for native, myabe nim?
+- more "supported languages" via headers
+- libretro core